DeveloperClyde246/streamlit-GIT-FYP2-Refactored/README.md

 1. Download project zip and extract into a folder within "C: Drive"
 2. Open folder in an editor.
 The developer mainly use VSCode.
 3. Open a new terminal
-4. Change directory to "Prototype" folder by using "cd" command
-5. Install dependencies by using command "pip install -r requirements.txt"
+4. Install dependencies by using command "pip install -r requirements.txt"

 ## 1.3 Change path
 Models can be found in "models" directory